dakshinatharindu/firesim-nvdla/README.md

 After successfully running a single-node simulation, come back to this guide and follow the rest of instructions.

 **Note:** Make sure that you are using `FPGA Developer AMI - 1.6.0`.
-Version 1.5.0 no longer works due to the issues with Python.
+Version 1.5.0 no longer works due to the issues related to Python.

 ## Running YOLOv3 on NVDLA
 In this part, we guide you through configuring FireSim to run [YOLOv3](https://pjreddie.com/darknet/yolo) object detection algorithm on NVDLA.
 YOLOv3 runs on a modified version of the [Darknet](https://github.com/CSL-KU/darknet-nvdla) neural network framework that supports NVDLA acceleration.
 First, download Darknet and rebuild the target software: